Evan-Hock/cs583-moai-lang/design/concrete.md

 8. "iterate" expressions

 ```
-"iterate" <pattern> "from" <expr> "until" <expr> "." <expr>
+"iterate" <name> "from" <expr> "until" <expr> "." <expr>
 ```

 The semantics of this are very similar to Haskell's `until` function.

 These expressions consist of three portions.

-The pattern introduces bindings that may be utilized within the rightmost two expressions.
+The name introduces a binding that may be utilized within the rightmost two expressions.

-The first expression is a value with which to initialize the pattern.
-It is matched against the pattern and bound to it.
+The first expression is a value with which to initialize the binding.

 The expression after "until" is used to indicate whether the iteration should halt.
-The bindings introduced by the pattern are bound here.
+The binding in the first clause is bound here.
 If the expression evaluates to a truthy value based on the current value, the iteration is to halt.

 The final expression is used to indicate what the value for the next iteration should be.